 This article was written by Rory Costello

 No pitcher born and raised in Hawaii has had more wins in the majors than Sid Fernandez, who notched 114 (against 96 losses) from 1983 through 1997.
 Charlie Hough (216) grew up in Hialeah, Florida.
-Ron Darling (136) looked the part of a Hawaiian, thanks to his Chinese-Hawaiian mother, but he called Massachusetts home from before the age of two.
-Milt Wilcox (119) had a father with deep Hawaiian roots, but the Wilcoxes moved to Oklahoma when little Milt was also just two.
-But Fernandez — who attended Kaiser High School in Honolulu, was quiet and laid back, and loved surfing — never stayed away from the Pacific for too long.
+Ron Darling (136) looked the part of a Hawaiian, thanks to his Chinese-Hawaiian mother, but he called Massachusetts home from before the age of 2.1 Milt Wilcox (119) had a father with deep Hawaiian roots, but the Wilcoxes moved to Oklahoma when little Milt was also just 2.2 But Fernandez — who attended Kaiser High School in Honolulu, was quiet and laid back, and loved surfing — never stayed away from the Pacific for too long.
 As he said in 1987, “Hawaii is my home.
 I go there whenever I can.
-I grew up in the water; I love to be on the ocean.”
-That was still true as of 2011.
+I grew up in the water; I love to be on the ocean.”3

-Charles Sidney Fernandez IV was a fourth-generation Hawaiian.
-His father, Charles, worked as a civilian foreman at the Pearl Harbor Shipyards; mother Sheila was a teller in the credit union on the Marine base.
-Sid had one older brother named Roger.
+Charles Sidney Fernandez IV5 was a fourth-generation Hawaiian.
+His father, Charles, worked as a civilian foreman at the Pearl Harbor Shipyards; mother Sheila was a teller in the credit union on the Marine base.6 Sid had one older brother, Roger.
 The family’s heritage is mostly Portuguese, with little bits of Irish and Maori.

-Baseball was a part of Sid’s life from the age of six, when he began playing tee-ball.
+Baseball was a part of Sid’s life from the age of 6, when he began playing tee-ball.
 He was never interested in any other competitive sport.
-As a nine-year-old, he represented Hawaii in the Pitch, Hit, and Run contest in San Diego — the lad’s first trip away from the islands.
-There were a handful of Hawaiians in the majors to root for when he was young — the most notable being Mike Lum — but he was a fan of the San Francisco Giants.
+As a 9-year-old, he represented Hawaii in the Pitch, Hit, and Run contest in San Diego — the lad’s first trip away from the islands.7 There were a handful of Hawaiians in the majors to root for when he was young — the most notable being Mike Lum — but Sid was a fan of the San Francisco Giants.
 “They had the Dodger and Giant games on the radio every day in Hawaii, so most of the people are either Dodger fans or Giant fans,” he remembered in 1994.
 “I listened to the Giants every day on the radio.
-Willie McCovey, Jim Ray Hart.”
+Willie McCovey, Jim Ray Hart.”8

-The Dodgers assigned Fernandez to Lethbridge (Alberta) of the Pioneer Rookie League, where he averaged an eye-popping 15.2 strikeouts per 9 innings in 11 starts.
-At Class A Vero Beach in ’82, Fernandez was again devastating.
-He blew away batters at the rate of 14.6 per 9 innings, including a 21-strikeout tour de force.
-It was then that Sid first wore uniform number 50, in honor of his home state and favorite TV show, Hawaii Five-O. Dodgers manager Tommy Lasorda came up with the idea.
-When Fernandez pitched for the Mets, the show’s well-known theme music always played before his starts at Shea Stadium.
+The Dodgers assigned Fernandez to Lethbridge (Alberta) of the Pioneer Rookie League, where he averaged an eye-popping 15.2 strikeouts per nine innings in 11 starts.
+At Class-A Vero Beach in ’82, Fernandez was again devastating.
+He blew away batters at the rate of 14.6 per nine innings, including a 21-strikeout tour de force.
+It was then that Sid first wore uniform number 50, in honor of his home state and favorite TV show, Hawaii Five-O. Dodgers manager Tommy Lasorda came up with the idea.12 When Fernandez pitched for the Mets, the show’s well-known theme music always played before his starts at Shea Stadium.

-Fernandez jumped to Triple-A in midseason 1982, cause for relief among batters throughout the Florida State League — he had thrown two no-hitters in 12 starts.
-Wildness was a problem at Albuquerque, though, and so he stepped back to AA the next year.
-Though still issuing a lot of walks, Fernandez was again dominant with San Antonio, winning Texas League Pitcher of the Year.
+Sid jumped to Triple-A in midseason 1982, cause for relief among batters throughout the Florida State League — he had thrown two no-hitters in 12 starts.13 Wildness was a problem at Albuquerque, though, and so he stepped back to Double-A the next year.
+Though still issuing a lot of walks, Sid was again dominant with San Antonio, winning Texas League Pitcher of the Year.
 The big club called him up in September 1983.

 Over in New York, meanwhile, a remarkably talented young pitching staff had begun to take shape.
-Frank Cashen had become general manager of the Mets in February 1980, less than a month after Nelson Doubleday and Fred Wilpon bought the club.
-Cashen was the President or GM of the top-notch Baltimore teams from 1966-75, and he set about replicating the Orioles formula: rebuilding the farm system and stockpiling young arms.
+J. Frank Cashen had become general manager of the Mets in February 1980, less than a month after Nelson Doubleday and Fred Wilpon bought the club.
+Cashen was the president or GM of the top-notch Baltimore teams from 1966 to 1975, and he set about replicating the Orioles formula: rebuilding the farm system and stockpiling young arms.
 The acquisitions of both Ron Darling and Fernandez rank among his greatest coups.

 A couple of months before the trade (October 1983), Frank Cashen had named Davey Johnson Mets manager.
 Earl Weaver’s old second baseman was also steeped in the Orioles pitching-oriented philosophy.
 During spring training in 1984, he insisted that the spectacular 19-year-old Dwight Gooden was ready for the majors.
-Johnson, who had managed the Mets Triple-A Tidewater club in ’83, installed Darling in the rotation too.
+Johnson, who had managed the Mets’ Triple-A Tidewater club in ’83, installed Darling in the rotation too.
 However, Fernandez required some more seasoning with the Tides.
 In fact, Johnson wasn’t crazy about the deal at first.
 In his book Bats, Johnson said, “[Cashen] traded two guys I could have used … for a pitcher who wasn’t ready to play regularly in the spring.
-In the end it turned out for the best, but in the short run, it handicapped me.”
+In the end it turned out for the best, but in the short run, it handicapped me.”17

 Whitey Herzog’s Cardinals, a speedy gap-hitting team tailored to the pool-table turf at Busch Stadium, outfenced Davey’s Mets in the gripping 1985 race.
 However, New York blew everybody’s doors off during the regular season in ’86, going 108-54.
 Though no starter won more than Bob Ojeda’s 18 games, it was a potent, balanced staff.
 Sid went 16-6 (which turned out to be his career high in wins) with a 3.52 ERA.
 He also tossed a scoreless eighth inning in the All-Star Game, striking out the side after walking the first two batters.